About the Young Democrats of Washington State

 Statewide Officers

-The state-wide organization is composed of more than two dozen elected and appointed officers with various areas of responsibility.
+The statewide organization is composed of more than two dozen elected and appointed officers with various areas of responsibility.
 The President is responsible for overseeing the administrative aspects of the organization and directs the work of the other officers.
-Officers are elected annually at a state-wide convention by the general membership of YDWA.
+Officers are elected annually at a statewide convention by the general membership of YDWA.

 The Board

 The YDWA Executive Board meets monthly to coordinate the day-to-day operations of our organization and each of our committees.
-The BoardThe Executive Board includes the President, the Executive Vice President, the VPs, the National Committeeman and National Committeewoman and the WSDCC Representative.
-The Chair of the YDWA President's Council serves as a non-voting member of the Executive Board.
-The General Board of YDWA serves as a 'state committee' and meets at least quarterly to oversee all aspects of the state-wide organization between annual conventions.
+The Executive Board includes the President, the Executive Vice President, the VPs, the National Committeeman and National Committeewoman and the WSDCC Representative.
+The Chair of the YDWA President’s Council serves as a non-voting member of the Executive Board.
+The General Board of YDWA serves as a ‘state committee’ and meets at least quarterly to oversee all aspects of the state-wide organization between annual conventions.
 The General Board is composed of a representative (usually the President) from each chartered club, as well as all of the statewide elected officers.
 The General Board develops statewide initiatives, provides fiscal, administrative, and other support to chapters, coordinates fundraising and outreach efforts, and performs a number of other duties.

 Caucuses